Discover more from The Shortcut

 PS5 controller battery life vs PS4

 Unfortunately, the PS5 DualSense controller’s battery life isn’t a dramatic improvement over the PS4 DualShock 4.
-The DualShock 4 typically lasts for four to eight hours of play per charge, often falling on the lower end of that range.
-The PS5 DualSense battery life is slightly better, averaging between six to 12 hours, depending on the game you’re playing, but often averaging around six to eight hours.
+The DualShock 4 typically lasts between four to eight hours of play per charge, often falling on the lower end of that range.
+The PS5 DualSense battery life is slightly better, averaging between six to 12 hours depending on the game you’re playing, but often lasting around six to eight hours.

 I finally relented on the DualSense Edge.
 A friend brought it to work and the grippy domed thumbsticks were a must-have.